hmcts/design-system/app/views/components/add-another/README.md

 ## When to use this component

-Use the add another component when you need to let users enter variations of information multiple times, such as several names for a single application.
+Use the Add Another component when you need to let users enter variations of information multiple times, such as several names for a single application.

 ## When not to use this component

-Don’t use the add another component if you need to let users enter information which varies differently or is not similar.
+Don’t use the Add Another component if you need to let users enter information which varies differently or is not similar.
+Or if one field is dependent on the answer to the previous.

 ## How it works

 There are 2 ways to use the add another component.
 You can use HTML or, if you’re using Nunjucks, you can use the Nunjucks macro.

-### Sub heading

-Some more stuff

-### Sub heading

-Some more again

 ## Research on this component